 PHASE I (completed)

-The PETA International Science Consortium Ltd. convened an expert workshop that was held at the US EPA headquarters in Washington, DC on February 24-25, 2015.
-The invitation-only workshop included experts from government, industry, academia and NGOs to discuss the development of an in vitro system to predict the development of pulmonary fibrosis in cells co-cultured at the air-liquid interface following exposure to aerosolized multi-walled carbon nanotubes (MWCNTs).
+The PETA International Science Consortium convened an expert workshop that was held at the US EPA headquarters in Washington, DC on February 24-25, 2015.
+The workshop included experts from government, industry, academia and NGOs to discuss the development of an in vitro system to predict the development of pulmonary fibrosis in cells co-cultured at the air-liquid interface following exposure to aerosolized multi-walled carbon nanotubes (MWCNTs).
 During the workshop, experts made recommendations on cell types, exposure systems, endpoints and dosimetry considerations required to develop the in vitro model for hazard identification of MWCNTs.

 Phase I Outputs